 The Arctic is changing daily.

-Russia’s invasion of Ukraine has brought cooperation in the Far North to a standstill.
-Moscow is modernising its Arctic military and naval forces, threatening to abandon a regional order it once helped to build.
-China is expanding its icebreaker fleet and seeks access to new shipping routes.
-The NATO states have scrambled for a collective response, but their cohesion is undermined by threats from the U.S. administration to forcibly annex Greenland.
-A new iron curtain is descending between the western and eastern halves of the Arctic, to the immense detriment of indigenous communities.
+Russia’s invasion of Ukraine has brought cooperation across the circumpolar north to a standstill.
+Moscow is modernising its military forces, threatening to abandon a regional order it once helped to build.
+China is constructing an icebreaker fleet and seeks access to polar shipping routes.
+NATO states have scrambled for a collective response, but their cohesion is strained by threats from a new U.S. administration to annex Greenland.
+A new iron curtain is descending between the western and eastern halves of the Arctic, to the immense detriment of Indigenous communities.

 All the while, the climate crisis continues to devastate Arctic ecosystems.
-Under the receding ice cap, economic opportunity beckons.
-India, the United Arab Emirates, and other ambitious outsiders are pushing northwards, in search of spoils, status and shipping routes.
-In dire need of new Arctic partners, Russia has become more accommodating to their advances.
+Beneath the receding ice cap, economic opportunity beckons.
+India, the United Arab Emirates, and other ambitious outsiders are pushing northwards in search of spoils, status, and shipping routes — and, in dire need of new partners, Russia has become increasingly receptive to their advances.

-Many Arctic newcomers are enticed by abundant oil and gas reserves.
-But other Arctic resources may be better placed to shape the planet’s future.
-In the bowels of northern lands, rare earths and minerals beckon.
-On the Arctic seabeds, polymetallic nodules may soon be discovered.
-The Arctic’s potential for renewable energy production, including wind and hydroelectric power, biomass, and geothermal energy, is enormous.
-Faced with desertification and collapsing agricultural systems, growing nations are eyeing Arctic fisheries, freshwater reserves, and the agricultural potential of the melting permafrost.
-And with the Arctic being an essential region for global satellite operations, competition over the infrastructure that undergirds the digital economy of the future is slowly engulfing the Far North.
+Many newcomers are fixated on the region’s abundant oil and gas reserves.
+Yet other Arctic resources may prove even more consequential for the planet’s future.
+In the bowels of Greenland, rare earth elements and critical minerals remain largely untapped.
+On Arctic seabeds, polymetallic nodules could at some point be targeted for extraction.
+The Arctic’s potential for renewable energy production — including wind, hydroelectric power, biomass, and geothermal energy — is enormous.
+Facing desertification and collapsing agricultural systems, fast-growing nations are eyeing Arctic fisheries, freshwater reserves, and even the agricultural prospects of thawing permafrost.
+And with the Arctic serving as a backbone of global satellite operations, competition over the infrastructure underpinning the digital economy is slowly engulfing the Far North.

-Among the hectic headlines on these issues, the Arctic seems destined for conflict.
+Amid such hectic headlines, the Arctic appears destined for conflict.

 But can the headlines be trusted?

-66° North is a newsletter project by Lukas Wahden, a PhD candidate in International Relations at the Center for International Studies at Sciences Po Paris and Associate Fellow at the Russia Program at George Washington University.
-It aims to contextualise the Arctic news cycle, providing commentary on emerging debates around the political future of the High North.
-Drawing on materials in English, Russian and Chinese, 66° North will consider divergent - and occasionally unusual - perspectives on the region.
-It will provide updates on recent developments, and add analysis wherever needed.
+66° North is a newsletter project by Lukas Wahden, a Ph.D. candidate in International Relations at the Center for International Studies at Sciences Po Paris and an Associate Fellow at the Russia Program at George Washington University.
+The newsletter aims to contextualise the Arctic news cycle, offering commentary on emerging debates about the political future of the circumpolar north.
+Drawing on materials in English, Russian, and Chinese, 66° North considers divergent — and occasionally unconventional — perspectives on the region.
+It provides updates on recent developments, adding analysis wherever needed.

-If this sounds interesting to you, please consider to:
+If this sounds interesting to you, please consider:

 And feel free to get in touch: lukas.wahden@sciencespo.fr